-A huge thank you to our team of Rangers for sharing their love of nature with us last year and well done for leading our school to become winners of the prestigious Outstanding Junior Park Ranger Award 2018.
+A huge thank you to our team of Rangers for sharing their love of nature with us last year and well done for leading our school to become winners of the Outstanding Junior Park Ranger Award Runner Up Prize 2019.
 Congratulations to the team for also achieving their Bronze John Muir Awards, recognising all the work they have done to encourage others in the school to care about our environment and enjoy time in the great outdoors.

 We have lots of projects and ideas for the future.
 Here are just a few: